cationstudio/arma-3-life-house-security/README.md

-# arma-3-life-house-alarm
+# arma-3-life-house-security
-This is a house alarm script for ArmA 3 RPG Life.
+This is a house security script for ArmA 3 RPG Life.

 ## Instructions:
 https://cationstudio.com/en/instructions/installation-house-security-system/